-Then what is maya in the Nanakian philosophy (Gurmat)?
-Maya is the corrupting influence of the world that alienates humankind from God: "Intoxicated with maya one is vain and mean, thereby getting away from God.
-Maya is that which causes humans to forget God through attachment [1].
+Then what is may in the Nanakian philosophy (Gurmat)?
+May is the corrupting influence of the world that alienates humankind from God: "Intoxicated with may one is vain and mean, thereby getting away from God.
+May is that which causes humans to forget God through attachment [1].